-All supporting documents should be submitted to UAC by 31 October 2019 in order to be considered for a scholarship offer by the end of January 2021.
+All supporting documents should be submitted to UAC by 31 December 2020 to be considered for a scholarship offer by the end of January 2021.
 Only successful recipients will be notified by email.

 The scholarship is valued at $8000 and will be paid in two equal instalments after the census date of each semester.

 David Stuart Hicks Q.C. was a graduate of the University of Sydney with a distinguished career in both the legal and military fields.
 In keeping with his reputation as a generous mentor to his junior colleagues during his time on the bench, this scholarship has been established for the benefit of students enrolled for the degree of Bachelor of Laws at the University of Sydney Law School.

 a.
 The David Stuart Hicks Q.C. was a graduate of the University of Sydney, whose career was distinguished in both the legal and military fields.
 In keeping with his reputation as a generous mentor to his junior colleagues during his time on the bench, this scholarship has been established for the benefit of students enrolled for the degree of Bachelor of Laws in the University of Sydney Law School.

 a.
 Applicants must be a recent school leaver and commencing a Bachelor of Laws (LLB) with the University of Sydney Law School.
 Combined degrees are eligible.

 b.
 Applicants must demonstrate financial need.

 a.
 The Scholarship will be awarded on the basis of academic merit and demonstrated financial need.